adrsub22/transit-opportunity-analysis/docs/methodology.md

 ### 1. Transit Dependency Index

 ```
 Transit Dependency = AtBelowPov   × 0.30
-                   + MinPopPer  × 0.25
+                   + MinPopPerNH  × 0.25
                    + Transit%     × 0.25
                    + DisabPct     × 0.20
 ```

 - **Poverty (30%)** is weighted highest because it's the most consistent predictor of transit reliance in U.S. transportation research.
 Households below the poverty line have substantially lower vehicle access.
 - **Race / ethnicity (25%)** is included because of well-documented disparities in vehicle access and historical disinvestment, even after controlling for income.
+The index uses `MinPopPerNH` (the non-Hispanic-white based measure) because it's stable across the 2019 / 2024 ACS vintage break — see *Race variables and the 2020 methodology change* above.
 - **Transit commute share (25%)** is a revealed-preference measure: it captures who already uses transit.
 It's weighted equal to race so that the dependency definition is informed by actual behavior, not just demographic proxies.
 - **Disability (20%)** is weighted lowest *only because* it's tract-derived (see above), so its block-group precision is lower.
 It's still included because people with disabilities have substantially higher transit reliance and are often invisible in pure income-based equity measures.